M.Ed. and Initial Teaching License Admissions

 July 6: Summer session 2 begins

 Each M.Ed. program requires prerequisite coursework based on content area.
 View a list of the prerequisites by program area that are required for admission to each teaching M.Ed. and initial teaching license program.

-Transcript evaluations can take up to two weeks to complete as we are currently experiencing a high volume of applications.
+Transcript evaluations can take up to four weeks to complete as we are currently experiencing a high volume of applications.
 Please plan accordingly and request a transcript evaluation well in advance of the December 15th deadline.
 You may still apply to the program if you submit your transcript for evaluation after December 1st.
 However, the evaluation will come back after your application.

 Elementary Education Foundations majors do not need to complete this step.